keboola/developers-docs/extend/common-interface/config-file.md

 as an HTTP Cookie than as a Database.
 A typical use for the state file would be saving the last record loaded from some API to enable incremental loads.

+## Usage File

+The usage file is used to store resources application consumed.
+Comparing to state file, **usage file is one way only** and has pre-defined structure.
+The usage file is used to exchange information between application and Keboola, so in most cases is used only internally.

+Location of the usage file is `/data/out/usage.json`.
+The file should contain array of objects keeping information about consumed resources.
+Objects have to contain only two keys, `metric` and `value`, as in the example bellow:

+{% highlight json %}
+[
+    {
+        "metric": "API calls",
+        "value": 150
+    }
+]
+{% endhighlight %}

+These data are processed and stored within job, so we can analyze and process them later.

+To keep tracking of consumed resources and accurate as possible, **it is recommended to write to usage file more often** -- not only at the end.

+*Note: As structure of the state is pre-defined, content of usage file is strictly validated and wrong format will cause application failure.*

 ## Examples
 To create an example configuration, use the [sandbox API calls](/extend/common-interface/sandbox/).
 You will get a